Moody5m/Meechs-Hostage/README.md

 Installation:

 1. Download and extract the files to your resources folder.
 (Or Drag And Drop)

-2. Add ensure meechs_247 to your server.cfg

-3. Restart your server.
+2. Restart your server.

 Explore and enjoy a more dynamic gameplay with our MLO, crafted to enrich your community’s experience.
 For more information and updates, visit https://github.com/Swivfty/Meechs-24-7.